apiato/documentation/docs/features/authentication.md

 First-party clients (Your Frontend Mobile, Web,...
 Apps) usually consumes your private API (Internal API).

-For first-party clients you need to use the **Resource owner credentials grant** (A.K.A Password Grant Tokens).
+For first-party clients you need to use the **Resource owner credentials grant** (A.K.A.
+Password Grant Tokens).

 When this grant type is used, your server needs to authenticate the Client App first (ensuring the request is coming from your trusted frontend App) and then needs to check if the user credentials are correct (ensuring the user is